Supporting teachers in building a responsive caregiving environment

-In this webinar, we will hear from Amy Cubbage, president of Smart Start and a longtime advocate of quality, along with Rhonda Rakow, Director of Provider Services of ChildCareGroup and a program director working with LENA Grow in the field in Texas.
-We will discuss new data looking at the variability of interactions across child care settings, explore what quality means now, and offer strategies for supporting teachers in this work with an emphasis on reducing provider stress at the same time.
+In this webinar, we heard from Amy Cubbage, president of Smart Start and a longtime advocate of quality, along with Rhonda Rakow, Director of Provider Services of ChildCareGroup and a program director working with LENA Grow in the field in Texas.
+We discussed new data looking at the variability of interactions across child care settings, explored what quality means now, and offered strategies for supporting teachers in this work with an emphasis on reducing provider stress at the same time.

 About Amy Cubbage

 Amy Cubbage is the president of the North Carolina Partnership for Children (NCPC), leading Smart Start, North Carolina’s comprehensive early childhood system.
 Smart Start is funded through a public/private partnership and consists of 75 local partnerships working in all 100 North Carolina counties to advance a high-quality, comprehensive, accountable system of care and education for each child beginning with a healthy birth.